Selling Real Estate Owned Jointly In Texas

 Legal Options for Resolving Disputes

-• Partition Action: A court-ordered property division is usually used as the last resort.
+• Partition Action: a court division of property which is used as the ultima ratio.

 Selling Jointly Owned Property: Steps and Considerations